 Cell viability

-Incubation with maximum concentrations of ACTH, forskolin, prochloraz and beclometasone did not demonstrate any negative effect on H295R cell viability (figure 1a and b)(22).
+Incubation with maximum concentrations of ACTH, forskolin, prochloraz and beclometasone did not demonstrate any negative effect on H295R cell viability (figure 1a and b) as shown in previous works (22).
 Incubation with fluticasone however demonstrated a drop off in cell viability at concentrations greater than 33 μM (figure 1b).
 Therefore subsequent steroid incubation experiments were done with a maximum fluticasone concentration of 33 μM.

 Genotype at rs591118